alexrozanski/PXSourceList/README.markdown

 ##Attribution

+Thanks to all of the [wonderful people](https://github.com/Perspx/PXSourceList/graphs/contributors) who have contributed to the project, and made it better in lots of different ways.

-I was spurred along the way by many sources, but in particular [BWToolkit][8] by Brandon Walkin and Fraser Kuyvenhoven, which gave me the idea of how to handle the Source List delegate and data source methods.
+In the initial release of PXSourceList, I was spurred along the way by many sources, but in particular [BWToolkit][8] by Brandon Walkin and Fraser Kuyvenhoven, which gave me the idea of how to handle the Source List delegate and data source methods.

 Also Brian Dunagan's post on [Source List badging][9] and determining state for the various colours was a great help when I came to the drawing code for that.